Supernova-45/poly-mathcounts/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+**Poly's middle school math team** provides an outlet for students to explore **mathematics** and **problem-solving** that extends beyond the scope of the traditional school curriculum.

-Poly's team competes in local and national math contests, including MATHCOUNTS, AMC 8, Math League, Vanguard Math Tournament, Purple Comet!, and more.
-We welcome all interested middle school students, regardless of background or experience.
+By competing in **local and national math contests** -- including MATHCOUNTS, the AMC 8, Math League, Vanguard Math Tournament, and Purple Comet! -- students tackle challenging problems, collaborate closely with classmates, and forge community across grade levels.

+All interested middle school students, regardless of background or experience, are welcome to participate.

-Meetings take place on Mondays and Thursdays from 3:30-5pm in the 6th grade English classroom.
+**Meetings take place on Mondays and Thursdays from 3:30-5pm in the 6th grade English classroom.**